chainguard-dev/edu/content/open-source/sigstore/_index.md

   },
   {
     title: "Sign an SBOM",
-    description: "How sign and verify an SBOM with Cosign",
+    description: "How to sign and verify an SBOM with Cosign",
     url: "/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign/"
   },